getsentry/relay/docs/architecture/ingest-event-path.md

     rate-limited projects are very cheap to handle, and do not involve external services (ignoring the polling of the project config every couple of minutes).

+1.  **The event is datascrubbed.** We have a PII config (new format) and a datascrubbing config (old format, converted to new format on the fly) as part of the project config fetched from Sentry.

 1.  **Event is written to Kafka.**